General program information

 - If you are eligible for a low-income delivery rate or fuel assistance, you will continue to receive those benefits.

-Why does the Cambridge Community Electricity program focus only on increasing the amount of solar energy?
+Why does the Cambridge Community Electricity program focus on building a new solar energy project?

 Why isn't the standard Cambridge Community Electricity offering 100% renewable energy?

 Meeting 100% of the electricity demand with either local SRECs or Class 1 RECs would significantly increase the cost of electricity.
 In order to offer 100% renewable energy at a similar price to Basic Service, communities would have to purchase inexpensive RECs from out of region projects such as Texas wind farms.
-Because these projects have been operating for a long time and would have been built regardless of whether the RECs were sold, they don’t meet the standard that Cambridge is pursuing to result in more, new local renewable energy development.
+Because these projects have been operating for a long time and would have been built regardless of whether the RECs were sold, they don’t meet the standard that Cambridge is pursuing.
+Cambridge’s program focuses on creating more, new local renewable energy development.

 I want 100% renewable energy.
 How do I get this?